Markov subsampling based Huber Criterion: Introduction

 In light of these advances, we aim to design a robust subsampling procedure by adopting the Huber criterion.
 To this end, this paper proposes a Markov subsampling strategy based on Huber criterion (HMS) for linear regression.
-The procedure is as follows: we first obtain a rough estimator $\bbeta_0$ based on a simple pilot selection, which determines the importance of each sample by calculating the Huber loss; we then perform subsampling from the full data $\mathcal{D}$ to generate a subset $\mathcal{D}_S$ through Metropolis-hasting type procedure, where the sampling probability is assigned according to the Huber loss.
+The procedure is as follows: we first obtain a rough estimator $\bbeta_0$ based on a simple pilot selection, which determines the importance of each sample by calculating the Huber loss; we then perform subsampling from the full data $\mathcal{D}$ to generate a subset $\mathcal{D}_S$ through Metropolis-hasting (MH) type procedure, where the sampling probability is assigned according to the Huber loss.
 By doing so, samples with large Huber loss are unlikely to be selected and hence the noisy samples and outliers are ruled out with high probability.
+Moreover, MH sampling procedure and its variants require a proposal distribution to specify the sample importance, which is crucial to the success (e.g. fast convergence rate) of these algorithms, as improper selection of proposal distribution may result in misleading estimates.
+Different from MH-type algorithms, HMS determines the sample importance directly by Huber criterion, where the turning parameter is pre-specified through data-driven strategy, hence avoids such a problem.

-Theoretically, we establish the statistical consistency for the regression estimator based on the subsample suggested by HMS in the sense of Bahadur type representation \cite{bahadur1966note,he1996general}.
+Our contributions are summarized as follows: \begin{itemize} \item We develop a distribution-free Markov subsampling strategy based on Huber criterion to construct an informative subset from the noisy full data, which further enables robust statistical inference and prediction. \item Theoretically, we establish the statistical consistency for the regression estimator based on the subsample suggested by HMS in terms of Bahadur type representation \cite{bahadur1966note,he1996general}.
 Our results indicate that, with an appropriate robust parameter, the HMS-based estimator achieves nearly optimal convergence rate.
-Our theoretical finding also extends the error analysis of Huber estimator under i.i.d. samples to Markov dependent setup.
-The promising performance of HMS is supported by large-scale simulation studies and real data examples.
+The theoretical results also extends the error analysis of Huber estimator under i.i.d. samples to Markov dependent setup. \item Extensive empirical studies verify our theoretical findings.
+The promising performance of HMS estimator is also supported by both large-scale simulations and real data examples. \end{itemize}

 The rest of the paper is organized as follows.
 Sections \ref{sec:pre} sets the notations and problem statement.
 Section \ref{sec:huber} introduces the proposed Markov subsampling algorithm based on the Huber criterion.
 Section \ref{sec:theory} establishes the asymptotic analysis and the corresponding error bounds of the subsampling estimator.
 Section \ref{sec:exp} demonstrates experimental results on both simulation studies and real data examples.
 Section \ref{sec:con} concludes our work.